-Raymond \ra(y)-mo-nd\ as a boy's name is pronounced RAY-mund.
+Raymond \ra(y)-mo-nd\ as a boys' name is pronounced RAY-mund.
 It is of Old German origin, and the meaning of Raymond is "protecting hands".
 Old Teutonic name used in the Middle Ages and in the 19th century.
 Saint Raymond (13th century) was a Spanish saint.
 Also the name of an 11th-century Count who was a Crusader leader of the First Crusade.
 See also Rainer and Redmond.
 Author Raymond Chandler; actors Raymond Massey, Raymond Burr.

-Raymond is a very popular first name for males (#36 out of 1220, Top 3%) and also a very popular surname or last name for all people (#903 out of 88799, Top 1%) (2000 U.S. Census).
+Raymond is a very popular first name for men (#36 out of 1220, Top 3%) and also a very popular surname for both adults and children (#825 out of 150436, Top 1%).
+(2000 U.S. Census)

 Charted below is the birth name popularity of Raymond for boys.
 Raymond reached its peak rank of #15 in the U.S. during 1910-1919, and is presently at #264.
 (2014 Birth Statistics)

 Below is a charted comparison of the usage of Raymond and related names.
 Prominent variation forms of Raymond (#264 a year ago) listed in the Top 1000 are Ramon (#647 a year ago), Ray (#733) and Raymundo.
 Usage of these boy names was at its peak during 1940-1949 (usage of 0.7258%) and is now much less (usage 0.339%, down 53.3%), with the versions Ramon, Ray, Raymond and Raymundo becoming less in vogue.
 (2014 Birth Statistics)